toolswatch/vFeed/README.rst

 Beta v0.4.8 build 2
 ---------
 * Added full support to CWE schema v2.7 (http://cwe.mitre.org/).
-The appropriate tables has been updated to include the newest CWE-942 and CWE-943
+The appropriate tables has been updated to include the newest CWE-942 and CWE-943.
+See here for more information http://cwe.mitre.org/data/reports/diff_reports/v2.6_v2.7.html
 * Fixed map_cve_exploitdb table.
 The method get_edb has been also modified within different classes to return exploit id, file link and URL link.
 * vfeed.db updated accordingly to reflect the above minor changes.